Pratyaksha462/Kanban-Board/README.md

 # QuickSell Frontend Assignment
 # Kanban Board Application

 This project is a **Kanban Board Application** built using **ReactJS**.
 It allows users to interact with ticket data fetched from the **Quicksell API** and provides flexible options to group and sort the tickets based on different criteria.
 The board makes project management tasks simple and efficient.
-You can see the project live at [Live Link](#).

 ## Features